File: the hypocrisy of sales in fashion

 In short, many sales as practiced today ultimately consist of nothing more than a simple detail of vocabulary:

-• Brands no longer have as much need as before to sell off their stocks
+• Brands no longer need to sell off their stocks as much as before

-• And anyway, promotions can be found every month for every occasion...
+• And anyway, we find promotions every month for every occasion...

 And there I hear some of them: